7 Best Investment Brokers In Ireland for 2026

 How Does Currency Conversion Affect Your Returns?

 Most Irish investors want exposure to US markets, but every trade in USD incurs a currency conversion fee.
-These range from 0.15% (Trading 212) to 0.5% (eToro), applied each time you buy or sell.
+These range from 0.15% (IG and Trading 212) to 0.5% (eToro), applied each time you buy or sell.
 For frequent traders, these costs compound significantly over time.

-Brokers like Interactive Brokers and Lightyear allow you to hold multiple currencies, converting once and then trading without repeated fees.
+Brokers like Lightyear allow you to hold multiple currencies, converting once and then trading without repeated fees.
 This approach suits investors making regular US stock purchases, as a single annual conversion proves far cheaper than converting on every trade.

 For a €10,000 investment in US stocks with monthly additions of €500, the difference between a 0.15% and 0.5% FX fee exceeds €100 over three years.
 Factor this into your broker comparison alongside headline commission rates.